0x6B6/IPK1-OMEGA/README.md

 ### UDP ICMP port unreachable scanning

 While the UDP protocol itself is rather simple, the UDP scanning proccess is more difficult when evaluating probed ports state, since the ports are not obliged to send either a acknowledgement or an error response.
-Only way to achieve evaluation of scanned ports, is to rely on the target host sending an *error ICMP* packet of type ICMP_PORT_UNREACH.
-This helps to figure out if a port is **CLOSED**, and by exclusion determine which ports are not.
+Only way to achieve evaluation of scanned ports, is to rely on the target host sending an *error ICMP* packet of type ICMP_PORT_UNREACH [11].
+This helps to figure out if a port is **CLOSED**, and by exclusion determine which ports are not [2].

 ![UDP ICMP](images/udp_icmp.png)

 The main *disadvantage* of this method is that the UDP protocol is *less reliable* than TCP, and probe packets may fail to reach the target host.
 To mitigate this, probe packets should be retransmitted to increase the chances of receiving a response, especially if packet loss is suspected.
-Another challenge is *rate limiting*, as some hosts restrict the rate of ICMP error responses.
+Another challenge is *rate limiting*, as some hosts restrict the rate of ICMP error responses [3].

 In conclusion, this method may *fail* to accurately classify port states and *is generally slower*.

 ### Checksum
 Checksum is a simple, generic algorithm thats serves a purpose of verifying data integrity.

 The principle of the algorithm is a 16-bit ones complement sum ensuring data integrity.
 If the data length is odd, padding is added (but not transmitted) for alignment.
-The checksum also includes a **pseudo-header** for additional verification to protect against misrouted segments.
+The checksum also includes a **pseudo-header** for additional verification to protect against misrouted segments [6].

 It prevents corrupted data being delivered, and to do so the sender **MUST** generate it and the receiver **MUST** check it.

 To send probe packets to scan ports, they **MUST** be include the checksum in the protocol headers.

 ### Pseudo headers
-IPv4 (96 bits) and IPv6 (320 bits) pseudo-headers primarily contain the source address of the sender and the destination address of the target host, providing additional protection against misrouted segments.
+IPv4 (96 bits) and IPv6 (320 bits) pseudo-headers primarily contain the source address of the sender and the destination address of the target host, providing additional protection against misrouted segments [6].

 ## Implementation details
 The program consists of the following source files (located in /src)